 Dix juxtaposed those who had done well out the war and those who endured untold suffering in woks like "Prague Street" with the woman rushing past cripples and its hints of a rising antisemitism.

-The triptych "Metropolis" features contrast the suffering of the soldiers with the degenerate revelry of the wealthy, uncaring bourgeoisie.
+The triptych "Metropolis" features contrast the suffering of the veterans with the degenerate revelry of the wealthy, uncaring bourgeoisie.